karolCascavita/Poiseuille/README.md

 # Poiseuille

-The 2D adaptation is possible with and without hanging nodes:
+The 2D adaptation is possible with and without hanging nodes.
+Adpatation for triangles with hanging nodes is treated as for "normal" polygons.

 Forthcoming work:
-1_check for more then 1 adaptative step.
-The reason is only adaptation is performe for triangles, so for the new polygons the algorithm has not clear how to adapt them.
+1 - Change loader to have general polygons
-2_check with meshes different than triangles
+2 - Adaptation with wavelet approx